 Vitamin B9 is known as folate and it works together with Vitamin B6 and Vitamin B12 to control the blood levels of the amino acid homocysteine which is related to many chronic health problems such as the heart disease.
 It is a vital vitamin that is required during pregnancy as it plays an important role in the development of the brain and nerves.
 It prevents any defect in the development of the unborn.
 According to some researchers, folate also helps in reducing the risk of the development of Alzheimer's disease and some types of cancer.

 Vitamin B12 is known as cobalamin and it helps in keeping the nerves and the blood vessels of the body healthy.
 These days a deficiency of this vitamin is very common in people.
-It can be found in large amount in the animal products such as meat, fish, and dairy products.
+It can be found in large amount in animal products such as meat, fish, and dairy products.
 Vitamin B12 Is the important vitamin to keep the bones healthy.
-Deficiency of the vitamin B12 is one of the reasons for osteoporosis.
+Deficiency of vitamin B12 is one of the reasons for osteoporosis.
 Osteoporosis is a disease in which the bones of the body becomes very weak.
 Patients having this disease lack this vitamin.
 It is an important vitamin for the nervous system as it requires when the neurotransmitters signals and allows the body to perform tasks easily.